imgag/aiDIVA/doc/prepare_annotation_resources.md

 ```
 gunzip hg38.fa.gz
-bgzip hg38.fa

-samtools dict hg38.fa.gz
+samtools dict hg38.fa > hg38.dict
-samtools faidx hg38.fa.gz
+samtools faidx hg38.fa
 ```

 ## Annotation Databases
-INFO: Please be adviced that some of the annotation sources aiDIVA uses are only free for non-commercial and academic use!
+INFO: Please be adviced that some of the following annotation sources are only free for non-commercial and academic use!

-If for some reason you choose to exclude one or more of the Annotation sources shown here you have to make sure to modify the source code accordingly.
-If an annotation source is used as a feature for the random forest (RF) and you exclude it in your analysis you have to train a new model before you can use the model RF in aiDIVA.
+If for some reason you choose to exclude one or more of the annotation sources shown here you have to make sure to modify the source code accordingly.
+If an annotation source is used as a feature for the random forest (RF) and you exclude it in your analysis you have to train a new model before you can use aiDIVA-RF.

 ### CADD